 - Monster Hunter: World (PS4, XB1, PC, 2018): The fifth main game, focused on open-world exploration.
 Boasts one of the biggest overhauls in the series yet, featuring modern graphics, retooled mechanics, and a huge swath of Anti-Frustration Features.
 The single player and multiplayer modes are no longer separate, with all quests featuring Drop-In-Drop-Out Multiplayer.
 DLC quests are now timed global events rather than permanent downloads.
 In-game squads are a new feature, functioning as a set online session for up to 50 friends, with players being able to join 8 individual squads on a character-by-character basis.
 While having a noticeably smaller roster of monsters to hunt, Capcom have announced that they will extend the life of the game by gradually patching in new monsters after release, starting with Deviljho in March 2018.
 World is also the first game in the series to have paid DLC, although Capcom went on record amid the late-2017 pay-to-win loot box controversies and stated that said DLC would be cosmetic-only items that had no impact on the gameplay.
 Notable for also being the first game in the franchise to be announced at a Western event (E3) as opposed to a Japanese one.

 - Monster Hunter Frontier (PC, 2007; 360, 2010; PS3, 2013; Wii U, 2013; PS Vita, 2014): Japan, China, and Korea only, but region free.
 An MMO spin-off (earlier simply a PC port of the multiplayer from Freedom 2) of sorts that hosts a massive number of exclusive monsters (a tiny handful of which found their way into the main series).
-Also has an exclusive weapon class: the Tonfa.
-Major updates repeatedly changed the title to (in order): Monster Hunter Frontier Forward, Monster Hunter Frontier G, Monster Hunter Frontier G Genuine, and Monster Hunter Frontier Z.
+Also has exclusive weapon classes: the Tonfa and Magnet Spike.
+Major updates repeatedly changed the title to (in order): Monster Hunter Frontier Forward, Monster Hunter Frontier G, Monster Hunter Frontier G Genuine, Monster Hunter Frontier Z, and Monster Hunter Frontier ZZ.

 - Monster Hunter Diaries series (PSP, mobile phones, 3DS) Japan-only spin-offs focused solely on Felynes.